On infinitely cohomologous to zero observables: Abstract

 \section{Abstract}

 We show that for a large class of piecewise expanding maps $T$, the bounded $p$-variation observables $u_0$ that admits an infinite sequence of bounded $p$-variation observables $u_i$ satisfying

 are constant.
 The method of the proof consists in to find a suitable Hilbert basis for $L^2(hm)$, where $hm$ is the unique absolutely continuous invariant probability of $T$.
-In terms of this basis, the action of the Perron-Frobenious and the Koopan operator on $L^2(hm)$ can be easily understood.
-This result generalizes earlier results by Bam\'on, Kiwi, Rivera-Letelier and Urz\'ua in the case $T(x)= \ell x \ mod \ 1$, $\ell \in \mathbb{N}\setminus \{0,1\}$ and Lipchitizian observables $u_0$.
+In terms of this basis, the action of the Perron-Frobenious and the Koopman operator on $L^2(hm)$ can be easily understood.
+This result generalizes earlier results by Bam\'on, Kiwi, Rivera-Letelier and Urz\'ua in the case $T(x)= \ell x \ mod \ 1$, $\ell \in \mathbb{N}\setminus \{0,1\}$ and Lipschitizian observables $u_0$.

 \subjclass[2000]{37C30, 37E05, 37A05} \keywords{cohomological equation, Livsic cocycle, exact measure, bounded variation, piecewise expanding map}